ParamChordiya/Sparks-Foundation-Intern-Tasks/README.md

 What will be predicted score if a student studies for 9.25 hrs/ day?

-## Task-2 : Prediction Using Unsupervised Learning
+# Task-2 : Prediction Using Unsupervised Learning

+From the given 'Iris' dataset, predict the optimum number of clusters and represent it visually